peterdsharpe/NeuralFoil/README.md

 >
 > One advantage of a RANS CFD approach over the NeuralFoil XFoil approach is, of course, transonic modeling.
 NeuralFoil attempts to get around this a little bit by estimating $C_{p, min}$, which in turn allows you to estimate the critical Mach number.
 (For an implementation of that, [see here](#extended-features-transonics-post-stall-control-surface-deflections)) But fundamentally, NeuralFoil is likely less accurate in the transonic range because of this.
 The tradeoff is that the much larger training data set allows NeuralFoil to be more accurate in the subsonic range, where [XFoil is actually usually more accurate than RANS CFD](https://www.sciencedirect.com/science/article/abs/pii/S1270963816300839).

-Why not use a neural network trained on wind tunnel data?

-> This is a super-cool idea, and I'd love to see someone try it!
-My guess is that you'd need some kind of morphing wing section (and a way of precisely measuring the shape) in order to get enough data samples to "span" the airfoil design space.
-Then, you'd just let the wing section sit in the wind tunnel for a few days morphing itself around in millions of permutations to collect data, then train a model on that.
-Would be pretty cool!

 What's the underlying neural network architecture used in NeuralFoil?
+In what sense is it "physics-informed"?

 > Surprisingly basic - when all the peripherals are stripped away, the learned core itself is a simple MLP with a varying number of total layers and layer width depending on model size.
 Layer counts and widths were [determined through extensive trial and error](./training/supercloud_job_id_notes.log), in conjunction with observed test- and train-loss values.
 All layers are dense (fully connected, with weights and biases).
 All activation functions between layers are $\tanh$, to preserve $C^\infty$-continuity.
 The number of layers and layer width are as follows:
 >